gkaguirrelab/gkaModelEye/README.md

  * GK Aguirre (2018) [The Entrance Pupil of the Human Eye](https://www.biorxiv.org/content/early/2018/05/18/325548). bioRxiv.

 The anatomical properties of the eye are described in a set of routines that account for variation in biometric properties as a function of variation in spherical refractive error (ametropia).
-Ray tracing through the optical components of the eye (and any artificial lenses) is implemented as skew ray tracing through generalized quadric surfaces.
+Ray tracing through the optical components of the eye (and any artificial lenses) is implemented as skew rays through generalized quadric surfaces.
 The routine `virtualImageFunc.m` calculates the effect of refraction, making use of calls to `rayTraceQuadrics.m`.
 An improvement in execution can be achieved by compiling the ray tracing routines.
 To do so, issue the command `compileVirtualImageFunc` at the MATLAB console.
 A compiled MEX file version of `virtualImageFunc` will be placed in the `bin` directory of this repository if it is not already present.

 The function `pupilProjection_fwd` implements a forward model of the appearance of the entrance pupil in a camera observing the eye.
 Inputs to this routine are:
  * `eyePose` which is a vector that describes dynamic aspects of the eye, specifically rotation in degrees of azimuth, elevation, and torsion, and the radius of the pupil aperture in mm.